auth0-samples/auth0-javascript-samples/02-Calling-an-API/README.md

 This will install all of the necessary packages in order for the sample to run.

-### Running the Application
+## Running the Application

-This version of the application uses an [Express](https://expressjs.com) server that can serve the site from a single page.
 To start the app from the terminal, run:

 ```bash
 $ npm run dev
 ```

+Open the application in the browser at [http://localhost:3000](http://localhost:3000).

 ## What is Auth0?